A sleep aid is a form of medication used to help people overcome occasional bouts of insomnia.

 Q: Can I overdose on melatonin?

 A: There is little evidence to support the idea that a person can overdose on melatonin (17).
 At the same time, however, clinical research into the topic is relatively sparse.
-So mostly what we have to go on is a mountain of anecdotal evidence that suggests there is not much to worry about.
+What we have is a mountain of anecdotal evidence that suggests there is not much to worry about.
 Still, the lack of clinical research into the long term effects of taking supplemental melatonin suggests a cautious approach is best.

 Q: Will a sleep aid work if my room is hot?